testalorenzo/testalorenzo.github.io/_pages/about.md

 ## Updates

+**UPDATE [2023/07/20]:** Our new paper on the comparison between the first two waves of the COVID-19 epidemics in Italy is available as a preprint [here](https://arxiv.org/abs/2307.09820)

 **UPDATE [2023/06/01]:** I am very happy to [join](https://www.santannapisa.it/it/news/we-welcome-dr-lorenzo-testa-lembeds-affiliate) L'EMbeDS Department of Excellence at Sant'Anna School of Advanced Studies, Pisa, as a Junior Research Fellow

 **UPDATE [2023/03/28]:** The paper introducing `FAStEN`, our efficient algorithm for feature selection and estimation in functional regressions, is available as a preprint [here](https://arxiv.org/abs/2303.14801)